nirajguru/nirajguru.github.io/README.md

 Currently, I am a Principal Site Reliability Engineer at OpenText, where I combine skills in DevOps, Cloud Engineering, SRE, and Cloud Architecture.
 My work includes AWS migrations, automating cloud infrastructure, and optimizing operations for cost savings.
 I focus on designing scalable solutions, improving cloud security, and mentoring a high-performing team.

-Previously, a as a Public Cloud Engineer at JP Morgan Chase, I optimized AWS infrastructure with automation and Terraform.
+Previously, at JP Morgan Chase, I worked as Public Cloud SRE optimizing AWS infrastructure with automation and Terraform.
+In earlier roles at JP Morgan Chase, I worked on Middleware and Data transformation processes, implemented automation, and managed vendor relationships.

 I hold 7 active certifications in AWS (my favourite cloud service provider), with aim to be fully certified on all AWS certifications soon.
-Check out my full list of active certifications [here](docs/certifications.md)
+Check out my full list of active certifications including Kubernetes [here](docs/certifications.md)

 You can view my detailed technical skills [here](docs/skills.md).